krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 From my perspective the risk is so small that it can be ignored, but you've been warned.

+But please, if you have any profiler related crash file a GitHub issue.
+This is also a way of contribution to open-sourced projects.
+During the crash the ```hs_err.<pid>``` file is generated.
+It may be very useful for finding the root cause of a problem.

 In terms of additional overhead.
 In the application where the profiler is running in continuous mode on production the overhead (in terms of response time) was between **0%** and **2%**.
 That number is a comparison of response times before and after introducing continuous profiling there.
 A bit of context: